charlottewright/Polyommatus_atlantica_MS/README.md

 The scripts require the following R packages: `ggplot2`, `patchwork`, `dplyr`, `ggsignif`, `ggpubr`.

+The scripts were writted using R version 4.4.2 and Python version 3.10.8.

 ## [1_genomes](<https://github.com/charlottewright/P_atlantica_genome/tree/main/1_genome>)
 Code and files related to the first results section ("A chromosome-level genome for *P. atlantica* consists of 229 pairs of chromosomes").